FabioViscuso/prisma-backend-template/README.md

     PUT     /api/product                modify product
     DELETE  /api/product                delete product

 ## Other steps

 -   LICENSE file can be modified with your name
 -   package.json can be modified with your name, project name, and repo url
--   Find attached a docker-compose.yaml file to fire up a containerized instance of postgresql - or delete the file if not needed

 ## Credits